CutzuDev/CutzuDev/README.md

 <div align="center">

 # 💫 About Me:
-🔭 I’m currently working on expanding my skills and knowledge<br><br>🌱 I’m currently learning React.<br><br>❓ Ask me about anything related to my past projects.<br><br>⚡ Fun fact: I managed to understand html and css in under 3 weeks.<br><br>🤖 All past projects can be found at https://alexfarkas.me/
+🔭 I’m currently working on expanding my skills and knowledge<br><br>🌱 Currently learning React.<br><br>❓ Ask me about anything related to my past projects.<br><br>⚡ Fun fact: I managed to understand html and css in under 3 weeks.<br><br>🤖 All past projects can be found at https://alexfarkas.me/

 </div>